herove/dotfiles/sublime/Packages/SublimeLinter/README.md

   SublimeLinter supports `.jshintrc` files.
 If using JSHint, SublimeLinter will recursively search the directory tree (from the file location to the file-system root directory).
 This functionality is specified in the [JSHint README](https://github.com/jshint/node-jshint/#within-your-projects-directory-tree).

 * **Perl** - Due to a vulnerability (issue [#77](https://github.com/SublimeLinter/SublimeLinter/issues/77)) with the Perl linter, Perl syntax checking is no longer enabled by default.
 The default linter for Perl has been replaced by Perl::Critic.
 The standard Perl syntax checker can still be invoked by switching the "perl_linter" setting to "perl".

+* **Puppet** - Optional alternative linter using puppet-lint.
+Install with `gem install puppet-lint`.
+Add these adjustments to the SublimeLinter **User Settings** file.
+An example:
+"sublimelinter_syntax_map": { "Puppet": "puppet-lint" }.
+Note this only lints on file save.

 * **Ruby** - If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the "sublimelinter_executable_map" setting.
 See "Configuring" below for more info.